10 Fascinating Facts About Mourning Doves

 When these birds grab seeds off the ground, they are not necessarily eating them.
 Instead, they are stockpiling for digesting later.
 The seeds collect in the “crop,” which is simply an enlarged part of their esophagus.

 Mourning doves are primarily seed-eaters, not insect-eaters.
 These birds can and do eat weed seeds, which is certainly valuable to gardeners as well as farmers, or anyone living near overgrown vacant lots.
 (They do like corn, though.)
-Here’s how to feed and attact spring birds.
+Here’s the best way to attract birds that don’t visit bird feeders.

-The cooooOOOOO-woo-woo-woo call is almost always uttered by the male bird, not the female, and is—wait for it—a wooing call, an enticement to a mate or potential mate.
+Why do doves coo?
+The cooooOOOOO-woo-woo-woo call is almost always uttered by the male mourning dove, not the female.
+These distinctive mourning dove sounds are—wait for it—a wooing call, an enticement to a mate or potential mate.
+Next learn about the many sounds of hummingbirds.

 Unique Sleeping Position